 How did you get started in cyberlearning?

-I started a Learning Sciences doctoral program at Stanford in 2003 working with Roy Pea and a project called DIVER, a video analysis tool.
+I started in a Learning Sciences doctoral program at Stanford in 2003 working with Roy Pea and a project called DIVER, an online collaborative video analysis tool.
 DIVER was my first foray into learning technology design and thinking about the ways to exploit the affordances of new tech to enhance educational environments.
 At the time video was just starting to be shared online, and the interactions people had with video were very limited, mostly just hitting the play button.
 But advances in technology were suddenly allowing for much more interactivity, and the DIVER project tried to leverage those new capabilities to generate new opportunities for learning and building online communities.
-For example, in DIVER, you could add visual and textual annotations, having an expert point out what’s important in the video event.
+For example, in DIVER, you could add visual and textual annotations, essentially enabling an expert to draw attention to what’s important in the video event.
 DIVER made it so that complex and specialized video events could be unpackaged and transformed into something novices and other members of a community could learn from.

-That idea of using technology to enhance experiences and artifacts, and to insert expert-like perspectives into experiences is really what’s driven my work ever since.
-At that time we were working with video; now I work with virtual environments and augmented reality, which are wonderful technologies based on the notion that we can immerse someone in a new perspective, and perhaps even a new identity.
-Roy and I have presented a vision of what we call “inter-identity technologies” which describes this new genre of technology interactions that in some way merges your identity with the identity of others, perhaps others with more knowledge and skills than you have currently, as a way creating new learning and understanding.
+That idea of using technology to enhance events and artifacts, and to insert expert-like perspectives into experiences is really what’s driven my work ever since.
+At that time we were working with video; now I work with virtual environments and augmented reality, which are wonderful technologies grounded in the idea that we can immerse someone in a new perspective, and perhaps even a new identity.
+Roy and I have described a vision of what we call “inter-identity technologies” which describes this new genre of technology interactions that in some way merges your identity with the identity of others, perhaps others with more knowledge and skills than you have currently, as a way creating new learning and understanding.

 What is unique about your work?